What Is a Last Will and Testament?

 Execute the Will Properly

-Proper execution is critical — an improperly executed will may be declared invalid by the probate court.
+Proper execution is critical.
+An improperly executed will may be declared invalid by the probate court.
 In most states, the testator must sign the will in the presence of two disinterested witnesses, who then sign the will in the presence of the testator and each other.
 Attach a self-proving affidavit (signed by the testator and witnesses before a notary public) so the witnesses do not need to appear in probate court to verify their signatures.
 The testator must be of sound mind and acting voluntarily at the time of execution.

 Warning:Do not use a beneficiary under the will as a witness.
 In many states, a "interested witness" may lose their inheritance or have their bequest reduced.
 Our templates include clear instructions on who can and cannot serve as a witness in your state.